liuyilei8969/Lung-Cancer-AS/README.md

 In this section, you should prepare the following input files:
 `information.xlsx`: An Excel file containing two columns.
 The first column is "Filename" and the second is "Subtype".
 You may refer to the example provided in `test/information.xlsx`.
 `AS_matrix.txt`: A text file generated in the previous step, representing the PSI matrix.
 You can refer to `test/AS_matrix.txt`, which contains PSI values for 500 alternative splicing events across 20 samples used in our study.
 `markers.xlsx`:  An Excel file containing event ID of the markers you have found in the previous step.
-Please refer to `test/NTmarkers.xlsx` or `test/SubtypeMarkers.xlsx`.

 `MDS.R`: Multidimensional scaling for checking biomarkers' behavior.
 `SelfCrossValidation.R`: k-fold cross validation with biomarkers and randomly selected AS events to valuate biomarkers' performance.